Son-Tung/kiem-thu-tu-dong-voi-selenium/README.md

 ## 📊 **Test Results**

-### Expected Outcomes
+### Expected Outcomes:
-- Positive login: Displays a success message and navigates to the secure area.
+- **Positive login**: A success message is displayed, and the user is navigated to the secure area.
-- Negative login: Displays an error message for invalid credentials.
+- **Negative login**: An error message is shown for invalid credentials.
-- UI components: All essential elements (username, password, login button) are present.
+- **UI components**: All essential elements (username field, password field, and login button) are displayed correctly.
-- Performance: Page load completes within 5 seconds.
+- **Performance**: The page loads within 5 seconds.

 ### Example Output

 ```bash
 === Test: UI Verification ===
 PASS: All UI elements are displayed correctly.